ashn-dot-dev/site/src/blog/2025-11-12-how-to-export-and-rig-an-osrs-character-model.md

-How to Export and Rig an Old School RuneScape Character Model with Creator's Kit, Blender, and Mixamo
+How To Export And Rig An Old School RuneScape Character Model With Creator's Kit, Blender, And Mixamo
 =====================================================================================================

 ## Introduction